-Fire Fighting (720)
+Fire Fighting (57200)

 This program is designed to prepare students for certification and initial employment as firefighters in the state of Florida.
-Successful program completion will qualify students to take the state minimum standards written, oral and practical examination as administered by the Bureau of Fire Standards and Training.
+Successful program completion will gualify students to take the state minimum standards written, oral and practical examination as administered by the Bureau of Fire Standards and Training.

-- 1. Applicants must have medical examinations on form FST-2. - 2.
-Applicants must submit affidavits that they have not used tobacco or tobacco products at least one year preceding their application. - 3.
-Applicants must submit fingerprint cards for proof of good moral character. - 4.
-Applicants must have an earned high school diploma or GED diploma.
+1. Applicants must have medical examinations on form FST-2.

+2. Applicants must submit fingerprint cards for proof of good moral character.

+3. Applicants must have an earned high school diploma or GED diploma.

+4. Physical ability test will be required upon admission.
 The above documents shall be submitted to the Florida State Fire College no later than 10 days after class starts.
 Students are responsible for submitting these documents and all expenses that may be incurred.